-Throughout the workshop, participants will receive specific strategies for improving outcomes, but the focus of the workshop is to provide a broad overview of concepts.
+Throughout the workshop participants receive specific strategies for improving outcomes, with the main focus being a broader overview of concepts.

-The Goal of this training is to assist employers, community organizations, social service agencies, and individuals gain insight and strategies.
+The goal of this training is to assist employers, community organizations, social service agencies, and individuals to gain deeper insights and strategies concerning poverty.

 Getting Ahead in a Just-Gettin’-By World is a 12 week program that helps individuals in poverty build their resources for a more prosperous life for themselves, their families, and their communities.
 Goal is to examine the impact that poverty has on people, families and their communities.
 It is structured for adults to reflect on and examine their lives, investigate new information that resonates with them, plan for their future, create ideas for building a prosperous community, and choose a team to help them on their path.

 NEXT SESSION – January 2022